Bilevel Optimization with a Lower-level Contraction: Optimal Sample Complexity without Warm-start: Convergence of

-where $\hat \Psi_w(v, \lambda, z) : = \jac_1 \hat \Phi (w, \lambda, z)^\top v + \grad_1 \bar \fo (w, \lambda)$ and $\bar \fo (w, \lambda) = (1/\J) \sum_{j=1}^{J} \hat \fo (w, \lambda, \xi_j) $, $(\xi_j)_{1 \leq j \leq \J}$ being i.i.d. copies of the random variable $\xi \in \Xi$.
+where $\hat \Psi_w(v, \lambda, z) : = \jac_1 \hat \Phi (w, \lambda, z)^\top v + \grad_1 \bar \fo_J (w, \lambda)$ and $\bar \fo_\J (w, \lambda) = (1/\J) \sum_{j=1}^{J} \hat \fo (w, \lambda, \xi_j) $, $(\xi_j)_{1 \leq j \leq \J}$ being i.i.d. copies of the random variable $\xi \in \Xi$.

-Note that we use the same sequence of stepsizes $(\sz{t})_{t\in \N}$ for both the LL problem and the LS.
-This choice might not be optimal but it allows to reduce the number of hyperparameters of the method.
+Note that to reduce the number of hyperparameters of the method, we use the same sequence of stepsizes $(\sz{t})_{t\in \N}$ for both the LL and LS problems.
+This choice might not be optimal and results in more conservative step sizes.